 Importantly, culturally safe primary health care services, in particular Aboriginal Community Controlled Health services, do not receive adequate funding to meet the health needs of Aboriginal and Torres Strait Islander people.

-Social and cultural factors can also influence Indigenous health outcomes.
+Social and cultural factors can also influence Indigenous health outcomes

 The mainstream health service also needs to be culturally safe, accessible and responsive.
 For many Aboriginal people, hospitals can be alienating places.
-To some Aboriginal and Torrest Strait Islander patients hospitals are a place associated with illness and death, rather than treatment.
+To some Aboriginal and Torres Strait Islander patients hospitals are a place associated with illness and death, rather than treatment.

 Patients also experience negative attitudes and interactions including racism and discrimination from hospital staff, due to a lack of culturally competent staff.